walmartlabs/concord-website/docs/plugins/msteams.md

 3. Select the Configure button, provide a name, and, optionally, upload an image avatar for your webhook.
 4. The dialog window presents a unique URL that maps to the channel.
 Copy and save the URL—to use in a Concord flow.
-Sample `webhookUrl` for reference `https://outlook.office.com/webhook/{teamID}@{tenantID}/IncomingWebhook/{webhookID}/{webhookTypeID}`
+Sample webhook URL for reference `https://outlook.office.com/webhook/{teamID}@{tenantID}/IncomingWebhook/{webhookID}/{webhookTypeID}`
 5. Select the Done button.
 The webhook will now be available in the team channel.